CALL FOR ENTRIES: Mobile Journalism Awards recognizes excellence in non-fiction visual storytelling produced by journalists with smartphones.

 - Entries must be shot primarily with a smartphone.

-- Films may include shots made with actions cams or drones up to a maximum 25% of the total duration of the project.
-(Exceptions to this are allowed for the special award categories featuring drones and action cams)
+- Films may include shots made with action cams or drones up to a maximum 25% of the total duration of the project.

 - The jury for each edition of the awards will be selected from a pool of international mobile journalism experts.

-- All submissions must be original and not include intellectual property that are protected by outside copyrights.
+- All submissions must be original and not include any intellectual property protected by outside copyrights.

 - Entrants consent to the use of their films or videos for live screenings in film festivals and at journalism events.

-Entrants further consent to allow winning work to be curated and publicized by the organizers.
+Entrants further consent to allow winning work to be curated, publicized by the organizers and be used for educational purposes.

 The entrant understands and accepts these requirements and regulations.